 If you’re a real estate investor, buying a fix and flip property from a wholesaler may seem like a great idea.
-There are clearly advantages to letting a wholesaler do their due diligence and hand deliver to you discounted deals.
+There are clearly advantages to letting wholesalers do their due diligence and hand deliver to you discounted property deals.
 However, it may not be as black and white as some people make it out to be.
 So, before you get involved with a wholesaler, take a look at the good, bad, and ugly.

 What Is Wholesaling?

 Before we get into the good and bad, let’s look at what wholesaling means.
 What does it mean to wholesale a house?
+And what is wholesale house flipping?
 Essentially, wholesaling means that a real estate investor has taken the time to go find a motivated seller willing to sell at a great price.
 They snatch up the deal, get the contract, and then sell it as soon as possible to another investor.
 They usually don’t take any time or resources to do any repairs on the home and many times don’t even use their own resources to buy it.
 They simply lock up the purchase contract and sell it to another investor who plans to do the actual work.

 Why Purchase A Fix & Flip From A Wholesaler?